Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 The model domain (see figure below) was initially defined to include the following aquifers:

-- **The main Hawea flat aquifer** stretching from Lake Hawea in the North to the base of the High terrace in the South.
-This aquifer is bounded by the Hawea river on the West and the Grandview Ridge on the East
+- **The main Hawea flat aquifer** stretching from Lake Hawea in the North to the base of the High Terrace in the South.
+This aquifer is bounded by the Hawea River on the West and the Grandview Ridge on the East
-- **The High terrace aquifer** stretching from the base of the High terrace in the North to Clutha River in the South This aquifer is also bounded by the Hawea river on the West and the Grandview Ridge on the East
+- **The High Terrace aquifer** stretching from the base of the High Terrace in the North to Clutha River in the South.
+This aquifer is also bounded by the Hawea River on the West and the Grandview Ridge on the East
-- **Aquifers near the Hawea river** including Te Awa, Maungawera Flat, and river adjacent aquifers to the south of Maungawera flat and east of the High terrace.
+- **Aquifers near the Hawea river** including Te Awa, Maungawera Flat, and river adjacent aquifers to the south of Maungawera flat and East of the High terrace.
-- **The Maungawera Valley aquifer** including the Maungawera valley aquifer from the approximate Hawea River/ Lake Wanaka flow divide in the Northwest to the Maungawera Flat Aquifer
+- **The Maungawera Valley aquifer** including the Maungawera Valley aquifer from the approximate Hawea River/ Lake Wanaka flow divide in the Northwest to the Maungawera Flat aquifer
-- **The Sandy Point Aquifer** which is to the East of the Clutha river to the South of the High terrace aquifer.
+- **The Sandy Point Aquifer** which is to the East of the Clutha River to the South of the High Terrace aquifer.
 This aquifer is also bounded by the Grandview Ridge on the East

-During the model build the steep topography of the Sandy Point Aquifer caused model convergence issues.
+During the model build the steep topography of the Sandy Point aquifer caused model convergence issues.
-The Sandy Point has minimal data available (one historical groundwater measurement) Therefore we resolved the convergence issue by removing the Sandy Point Aquifer from the model domain.
-We still produced estimates of Land surface recharge (LSR) and
+The Sandy Point has minimal data available (only one historical groundwater measurement).
+Therefore we resolved the convergence issue by removing the Sandy Point aquifer from the model domain.
+We still produced estimates of land surface recharge (LSR) and
 Hillside inflows to this aquifer, which were used to inform groundwater allocation decisions.

 The boundaries of the model domain were all defined by no-flow boundary conditions.
-In addition at the Lake Hawea Dam, Camp Hill, and Cameron Hill bedrock is exposed.
+In addition, at the Lake Hawea Dam, Camp Hill, and Cameron Hill bedrock is exposed.
 Therefore these outcrops were also defined as no-flow boundaries.
 Finally, the Camp Hill Medial Moraine, located between Te Awa and the Maungawera Flat aquifers, is comprised of poorly sorted and unworked moraine sediments.
 While there are a few domestic supply bores in this area, the groundwater system is likely minimal, particularly in comparison with the other outwash dominated aquifers.
-We therefore chose to defined this area as a no-flow boundary.
+We therefore chose to define this area as a no-flow boundary.